Vehicle Fuel Efficiency (CAFE) Requirements by Year

 CAFE Standards 2017-2025: U.S. Environmental Protection Agency CAFE 2017-2025 Final Rule

-Notes: CAFE standards for light-duty trucks were not introduced until 1982.
-CAFE Standards for model years 2017-2025 introduce alternative compliance mechanisms, such as improvements in air conditioning efficiency and greater production of electric and alternative fuel vehicles.
-Passenger cars and light-duty trucks are defined in Code of Federal Regulations (CFR) 49 CFR part 523.
+Notes: CAFE standards represent regulatory targets for original equipment manufacturers and do not represent expected window sticker fuel economies, which adjust regulatory test results down.
+NHTSA notes that real-world fuel economy is generally 20%-30% lower than the estimated required CAFE level stated above.
+CAFE standards for light-duty trucks were not introduced until 1982.
+Passenger cars and light-duty trucks are defined in the Code of Federal Regulations (CFR) 49 part 523.
 Each of these definitions has two separate "footprint" classifications that are based on the vehicle's size and are used to determine CAFE requirements for a particular vehicle.
-Required average fuel economy for years 2017-2025 is projected using the 2010 model year as a baseline.
+For more information on NHTSA CAFÉ requirements, visit nhtsa.gov/laws-regulations/corporate-average-fuel-economy.

-Corporate Average Fuel Economy (CAFE) fuel economy standards were put in place after the 1974 and 1980 oil price shocks.
+Corporate Average Fuel Economy (CAFE) standards were put in place after the 1974 and 1980 oil price shocks.
 Cheap oil throughout the 1980s and 1990s reduced the pressure for CAFE to be used as a tool to reduce petroleum use.
-The oil price shock of 2008 renewed interest in CAFE and the president changed the trajectory of fuel economy improvements to 2025.
+The oil price shock of 2008 renewed interest in CAFE, leading to regular updates through 2031.
+NHTSA developed the CAFE model to set requirements based on technological feasibility, economic practicability, the effect of other government motor vehicle standards on fuel economy, and the need for energy conservation.
+It is important to note that the CAFÉ model must be used to determine the requirements for an Original Equipment Manufacturer’s (OEM) vehicle fleet.
+The CAFE requirements used for this chart are the estimated averages of CAFE levels (in miles per gallon) required under the Final Rule.